philterd/philter/docs/docs/evaluating-performance.md

 #### Creating a Policy

-Log into the Philter dashboard and navigate to the Policies page.
+Log into the Philter dashboard and navigate to the **Redaction Policies** page.
 You can create a new policy by clicking the "New Policy" button, or you can clone the default policy and modify it for your needs.

 When creating a new policy, the configuration will be similar to what's shown below: